Coudini/Lotto/README.md

 ## Run

 Simply run the java program in command prompt.
-You can either specify your lottery numbers as you initialize the program in command prompt for example `java Lotto 1 2 3 4 12 23 34` or just let the program ask you them.
+You can either specify your lottery numbers as you initialize the program in command prompt for example `java Lotto 1 2 3 4 12 23 34` or just let the program ask them for you.

 ## How